The Problem with AI-Optimised Candidates

 Assessments shift the focus away from narrative and towards evidence.
 They do not rely on how well a candidate presents themselves, but instead measure how they think, how they behave, and how they are likely to perform.

-They provide insight into areas that are difficult to infer from an application alone, such as how quickly someone can learn new information, what are their dominant personality traits, how emotionally intelligent are they and what are their strengths and areas for improvement.
+They provide insight into areas that are difficult to infer from an application alone, such as how quickly someone can learn new information, what their dominant personality traits are, how emotionally intelligent they are, and what their strengths and areas for improvement.
 Importantly, assessments introduce information that cannot be easily curated or standardised by AI.
 Some require real-time problem solving, where candidates must engage, think, and respond in the moment.
 Others focus on personality and behavioural patterns, where there are no right answers, only alignment with the role.

 The organisations that adapt will not be the ones that rely more heavily on interviews or more detailed applications.
-They will be the ones that build processes capable of generating better data.
+They will be the ones who build processes capable of generating better data.

 Better hiring decisions are no longer about asking better questions.
 They are about measuring the things that cannot be optimised by AI.